swfans/swars/README.md

    `/Volumes/SYN WARS QA 9.0`).
-4. Finally, run `util/mkbundle ./data` (replacing `./data` with the directory you installed the data to); this will produce an application bundle named `Syndicate Wars.app` in the current directory.
+4. Finally, run `util/mkbundle ./data` (replacing `./data` with the directory you installed the data to); this will produce an application bundle named `SyndWarsFX.app` in the current directory.
-5. If you want there to be a pretty icon for the bundle, copy `res/syndwarsfx.icns` to `Syndicate Wars.app/Contents/Resources`.
+5. If you want there to be a pretty icon for the bundle, copy `res/syndwarsfx.icns` to `SyndWarsFX.app/Contents/Resources`.

 When all is done, you can [start the game](#starting-the-game).